bayareawebpro/searchable-resource/README.md

 	]);
 ```

-Queries can also be added by instantiating each query using the make method.
+Second by instantiating each query using the make method.
 This can be useful when you need more methods and logic to determine usage.

 For example let's say we have a select field query that implments it's own builder interface: